 In The News This Week

-In The News This Week is a page intended to keep my readers up to speed with anything new that I pickup online or offline that has to do with the robotic world that we are now entering very rapidly.
-Other pages of this website reviews a number robots that we are using on a daily basis in order to help make our lives easier, or as hobby, sport, or for professional purposes.
+The News This Week is a page that I keep up to date with anything new that I pickup online or offline that has to do with the robotic world that we are now entering very rapidly.
+Other pages of this website reviews a number robots that we are using on a daily basis in order to help make our lives easier; or as hobby, sport, or for professional purposes.

 If you would like to share your experience with any kind of robots you are using, or simply comment or ask questions, please feel free to do so at the bottom of any page or article.